Enigma Machine

 |---|---|

-| Rotor substitution per keypress | AES: key-scheduled S-boxes change per round |
+| Rotor substitution per keypress | AES: round keys change each round, creating a different transformation per step |

 | Reflector = reciprocal (fatal flaw) | Modern ciphers are not reciprocal: encrypt ≠ decrypt in one direction |